creating an opportunity to link the two spaces and make a roof terrace

 on top.
-On the borders of Primrose Hill, Regent's Park and St John's Wood the residence offered both the garden and roof terrace as blank canvasses; there was also a front garden to tackle.
-Although the design contains many intricate details, the initial plan came about fairly quickly because the interior was in place when I first visited, I was able to take inspiration from a few key elements that let to quite an instinctive response and a unique contemporary garden design.
+On the borders of Primrose Hill, Regent's Park and St John's Wood the residence offered a garden and a roof terrace as blank canvasses; there was also a front garden to tackle.
+The initial plan came about fairly quickly because the interior was in place when I first visited and I was able to take inspiration from a few key elements that led to an intricate detail design later on.

 The first idea was to reiterate the shape of the indoor fireplace by creating 2 benches with a similar aperture.
 The benches act as an important focal point from the living space and offer ample seating as well as ambient lighting.
 This feature is set off by the lines of the hardwood in the deck, step and bench seats which join the lines of the interior flooring.
 The second feature is the granite waterfall, which is offset to the side of the garden producing a captivating flow into two pools.